 The primary demand for information people look for on coffee website is menu, while Terrie Mia doesn't have menu, even without too much information about their products.

 Popular apps they use:

-We comprehensively evaluated it's original website so that to improve user experience on Tierra Mia Coffee website.
 The website overall is too simple, not welcoming and interesting.
-It doesn't have branding information and great UI design, so users are hard to be attracted without knowing its voice and tone.
+It doesn't have branding information and great UI design, so users are hard to be attracted without seeing its voice and tone.

 We picked Five Second Test as our usability test to see this coffee web pages are effectively communicating their intended message.
 Thus, we invited 5 people to participate and asked them the same questions below: